 And I like it just fine the way it is.
 Unfinished.
 Like me.

 Our homes do reflect us, don’t they?
 We’re always looking for ways to make them more comfortable and inviting.
 Let me encourage you to try something a little different.
 You might love it!

-I’ve got a few more projects I’m excited to share with you.
-I won’t say what they are, but I’ll tell you that they involve pieces I picked up at an architectural remnant store and include a giant piece of molding, an old window, and some ceiling tin.
+I’ve got a few more projects I’m excited to share with you with items that I picked up at an architectural remnant store downtown.
+My dad helped me make a headboard from a giant piece of molding, and a light fixture from an old window, and some ceiling tin.